 If you look 1 meter ahead, the terrain elevation is very likely to be the same.
 When you look 5 meters ahead, the ground elevation is going to be a little less similar.
 But it may start to vary.
-But when you look 100 meters away, elevation varies more to the point that they aren’t related.
+Now, when you look 100 meters away, elevation varies more to the point that they aren’t related.

 We use semi-variograms in kriging interpolation to understand patterns related to distance.
 Semi-variograms take 2 sample locations and denotes the distance between points as h.

 In the x-axis, it plots distance (h) between point.
 It groups distances by lags.
 Based on pairs, it measures variance between the response variable (in the y-axis) and the distance between those two points in the x-axis.

 Spatial Autocorrelation and Moran’s I

 We can describe Tobler’s First Law of Geography numerically with autocorrelation.
-Spatial autocorrelation helps understand how similar closer objects to other nearby objects.
-Moran’s Index (or simply Moran’s I) is used to measure spatial autocorrelation.
+Spatial autocorrelation helps understand how similar closer objects are to other nearby objects.
+Moran’s Index (or simply Moran’s I) measures spatial autocorrelation.

-While positive spatial autocorrelation indicates similar values cluster in a map, negative spatial autocorrelation is when dissimilar values cluster together in a map.
+Positive spatial autocorrelation indicates similar values cluster in a map.
+But negative spatial autocorrelation indicates dissimilar values cluster in a map.
 A value of 0 for Moran’s I typically indicates no autocorrelation.

 Using spatial autocorrelation, geographers understand whether or not diseases and other phenomena are isolated.
 Moran’s I can imply the phenomena is spreading with dispersion or clustering.

-Tobler’s First Law of Geography is based on cost distance or distance decay, where there is greater hindrance for two places farther apart.
+Tobler’s First Law of Geography is based on cost distance or distance decay.
+This means there is greater hindrance for two places farther apart.

-For example, people are less likely to travel greater distance to patron a store as described in Huff’s Gravity Model.
+For example, people are less likely to travel greater distance to visit a store as shown in Huff’s Gravity Model.

 As distance increases, the greater the hindrance for transportation costs and purchase.